TsaiCC0420/coco_kpt_convert/README.md

 COCO to YOLO converter

 # Usage
-ˋyou should need to make two dir about train_out and verify_outˋ
+you should need to make two dir about train_out and verify_out

 `python COCO2YOLO.py -j coco.json -o path_to_dir`